 Currently, as clusters of Fathers rights types jockey for a guru, non-profits abound.
+Then angry men like Pete Clark step in.
 These angry men remain focused on finances, ignoring the fact that women still do not have parity in the job market.
-Seldom do these types speak of actual child-rearing...their focus is always money-centric.
+Seldom do these types speak of actual child-rearing...their focus is generally money-centric.
 As such, some actively use their children to attack the other parent, by filing for sole custody for two reasons:

 1. To reduce their child support obligation while delivering,

 2. A final attack on their former spouse.
 Angry over anything resembling less than full control, these emotionally stunted Anthony Morelli types spew hatred incessantly on blogs as well and websites around the nation.